 Things to do in Dallas/Fort Worth for Spring Break

 Are your kids out of school for the week and looking for ways to keep them busy or take a road trip so you don’t lose your mind?
 There are so many fun things to do in Texas for Spring Break that the entire family will enjoy.
 Don’t worry, here is a list of free or inexpensive activities to keep the kids entertained and having fun this spring break.

 DFW spring break ideas

-Fort Worth Zoo – Get outside and let the kids roam free amongst the animals.
+Get outside and let the kids roam free amongst the animals.
 Wednesdays are 1/2 price – but get there early because it gets busy quickly and you’ll want to find a good parking spot.
 It’s no wonder this is one of the best zoos in Texas!

 This is such a unique museum and certainly a lot of fun for all ages!